 Kira states “Dyknow takes some of the heavy lifting out of the equation so I can get to more kids.
 I’m not having to worry about doing things like walking around the class to check screens.
 I am able to sit down with a group of kids, be focused with them and know that the rest of the class is doing what they should be doing.”

 Dyknow’s blocking plans, make policing unnecessary.
 Once Kira sets the plans she trusts that her students are on-task and can focus with and give more students personalized attention.

 Technology is changing K12 education and distractions created by student device programs will continue to increase.
 There are opportunities to enhance your school’s device program by focusing on ways that allow technology to work for teachers and not against them.
-Increasing communication between administrators and teachers about what is working and what is not can help identify opportunities to defeat classroom distraction and keep students on-task.
+Increasing communication between administrators and teachers about what is working and what is not can help identify opportunities to defeat classroom distractions and keep students on-task.

 INTERESTED IN GAINING YOUR TEACHERS’ INSTRUCTIONAL TIME BACK?

 Technology teams focus on building district technology strategies that create seamless adoption for teachers and students to maximize the technology usage in K12 classrooms.
 We had a chance to continue our conversation with Paul Foster, Chief Information Officer of...read more